 I challenge you to expand your personal practice of boldness.

-I will be sharing more opportunities to join me in this study and exploration in the coming weeks, but, if you're curious, turn yourself toward creating a safer space inside of your heart in the next 48 hours and see what happens.
+Turn yourself toward creating a safer space inside of your heart in the next 48 hours and see what happens.
 (It might feel more expansive than you can possibly imagine).

 Don't waste another second thinking you are anything less than miraculous.